nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

     - Trust is anchored in a **Certificate Authority (CA)**, which is a trusted third party.
     - Certificates can form a chain of trust, starting from a **root certificate** (trusted CA) to **intermediate certificates**, down to the **end-user/client certificates** (specific use-case certificates).

-Example of the trust chain hierarchy:
+An example of the trust chain hierarchy:

 ```asciidoc